 - Hunger, tiredness or poor personal hygiene; - An indisputably dirty or unsafe home (e.g. around drugs, alcohol or violence); - Poor state of clothing; - Emaciation; - Untreated medical problems; - No social relationships; - Compulsive scavenging; - Destructive tendencies including anger, aggression or self-harm; - Poor physical development e.g. delayed puberty. - 2.9 Female genital mutilation: There are a number of factors that might indicate that a girl is at risk of FGM or that it is imminent and these are set out in full in the 'Female Genital Mutilation Multi-agency Practice Guidelines' (see Appendix 7 for a link).
-Signs that female genital mutilation may already have taken place include: - A girl or woman may have difficulty walking, sitting or standing and may even look uncomfortable. - A girl or woman may spend longer than normal in the bathroom or toilet due to difficulties urinating. - A girl may spend long periods of time away from a classroom during the day with bladder or menstrual problems. - A girl or woman may have frequent urinary, menstrual or stomach problems. - There may be prolonged or repeated absences from school or college. - A prolonged absence from school or college with noticeable behaviour changes (e.g. withdrawal or depression) on the girl's return could be an indication that a girl has recently undergone FGM. - A girl or woman may be particularly reluctant to undergo normal medical examinations.
+Signs that female genital mutilation may already have taken place include: - Difficulty walking, sitting or standing or talking about pain or discomfort between her legs (she may even look uncomfortable). - Spending longer than normal in the bathroom or toilet, or away from the classroom during the day, with bladder or menstrual problems. - Prolonged or repeated absences from school and/or noticeable behaviour changes (e.g. withdrawal or depression) on return from being away.